 “I think he’s a great guy.
 He and I are best friends.
 It’s tough being a best friend, and I can say from experience that he does that job exactly right.
 I wouldn’t want anyone else that I know to take that over from Tom.
 I hope he feels the same way about me.”

 “He does, Curt.
 I think it goes beyond just best friends for Tom.
 I think he loves you like you were his brother.
-He always wanted a brother, and that just didn’t happen.
+He always wanted a brother, but that didn’t happen.
 So you’re filling that void for him.
 He’s lucky that it’s you who’s filling that role.”

 “You know that I feel the same about Tom.
 We do love each other like brothers, and he fills that role for me, too.”